Azure/azure-kusto-spark/docs/KustoSink.md

     - flushImmediately: Boolean - use with caution - flushes the data immidiatly upon ingestion without aggregation.

+* **KUSTO_CLIENT_BATCHING_LIMIT**:
+    A limit indicating the size in MB of the aggregated data before ingested to Kusto.
+Note that this is done for each partition.
+The ingestion Kusto also aggregates data, default suggested by Kusto is 1GB but here we suggest to cut it at 100MG to adjust it to spark pulling of data.

  >**Note:**
  For both synchronous and asynchronous operation, 'write' is an atomic transaction, i.e. either all data is written to Kusto, or no data is written.